Application deadline – December 1st (or the following Monday when the 1st is a Saturday or Sunday) at 8:59 pm (PST), California time

 There is a great deal of excitement about the program, and about the students who have joined us thus far.
 Please take the time to carefully read over the graduate program website and contact Robin Davidson, Graduate Student Affairs Officer, if you have any questions.
 She can be reached at email@example.com or 510-664-7613.
 We look forward to hearing from you.

 The Graduate Group admissions committee seeks applicants with qualities that will enable them to succeed in an intensive interdisciplinary program: creativity and analytical skills, practical experience, individual initiative, and intellectual rigor.
 Priority will be given to applicants whose research interests dovetail well with current faculty resources.

 Candidates holding a Bachelor’s degree in theater, literature, performance studies, dance, or any appropriate humanities-related field are eligible to apply for admissions.
-Candidates with a degree in another field, but with an M.A. in drama or theater arts, or with an M.F.A. in any of the theater arts are also eligible.
+Candidates with a degree in another field, but with an M.A. or M.F.A. in any of the performing arts are also eligible.
 The Graduate Group is particularly interested in applicants who have already formulated a specific focus of interest, including professional theater practitioners who demonstrate a capacity for and training in advanced scholarly study.

-The Graduate Application for Admission and Fellowships for UC Berkeley is available on-line in early September and is due December 1 for consideration for the following academic year.
-Applicants will hear about the status of their application in late March.
+The Graduate Application for Admission and Fellowships for UC Berkeley is available on-line in early September and is due December 1st (or the following Monday when the 1st is a Saturday or Sunday) at 8:59 pm (PST), California time, for consideration for the following academic year.
+Applicants will hear about the status of their application by late March.
 To apply, visit http://grad.berkeley.edu/admissions/index.shtml